Kansas City Scouts: History

 The last four games the Scouts ever played took place in Japan.
 Following the conclusion of the 1975–76 regular season, Kansas City and Washington participated in an exhibition series with the first two games played in Sapporo (site of the 1972 Winter Olympics), the third and fourth in Tokyo at Yoyogi National Gymnasium, site of the swimming and diving competition at the 1964 Summer Olympics.
 The Capitals won the first three contests.
 On April 18, 1976, the Scouts defeated Washington 4–2.
 Thus, Kansas City won its final game but it did not count in the NHL standings.

-In their two seasons, the Scouts went through three coaches–Bep Guidolin, Sid Abel (three-game interim stint), and Eddie Bush.
+In their two seasons, the Scouts went through three coaches – Bep Guidolin, Sid Abel (three-game interim stint), and Eddie Bush.
 Guidolin resigned during the 1975–76 season following a dispute with management over player personnel.

 The team had two captains, Simon Nolet and Guy Charron.
 Steve Durbano led the league in penalty minutes during the 1975–76 season.
 The franchise failed to make the playoffs in either season in Kansas City and won only 27 of 160 games, including a 7–66–7 mark away from home.

 With the 1972 startup of the rival World Hockey Association (WHA) resulting in a combined 32 teams between the NHL and the WHA, the talent available to stock the new teams in Kansas City and Washington was stretched thin.
 In their first season, the Capitals set an NHL record for futility, losing 67 of 80 games, and winning only one on the road.
 The Scouts fared only marginally better (losing 56 games), and the 1974 NHL expansion was widely seen as having been a mistake.
-Attendance tailed off so much that the NHLPA wondered if the Scouts would make payroll.
+Attendance tailed off so much that the National Hockey League Players' Association (NHLPA) wondered if the Scouts would make payroll.